ivanuary/Hackdogz-Suki-App-GDG-Sparkfest-Hackathon/README.md

 SUKI is not a general map app and not a delivery platform.
 It is a simple discovery channel for local commerce, built to serve both sides of the exchange:

 * **For shoppers:**
-  * **Search** — Look up a product, store name, or area and get back a ranked list of matching stores, sorted by distance from the user.
+  * **Search** — Look up a product and get back a ranked list of matching stores, sorted by distance from the user.
   * **Discover** — Browse a store's full profile: products and prices, reviews, and location, to decide where to go before leaving the house.
 * **For small businesses:**
   * **Visibility** — Every store listed gets discoverable through search, without needing their own website, app, or marketing budget.
 Making foot-traffic-only vendors into something people can actually find.